 \subsection{Obtaining efficient self-ordering}

-We say that a self-ordered graph $G=([n],E)$ is {\sf efficiently self-ordered} if there exists a polynomial-time algorithm that, given any graph $G'=(V',E')$ that is isomorphic to $G$, finds the unique bijection $\phi:V'\to[n]$ such that $\phi(G')=G$ (i.e., the unique isomorphism of $G'$ and $G$).
-Indeed, this isomorphism orders the vertices of $G'$ in accordance with the original (or target) graph $G$.
+We say that a self-ordered graph $G=([n],E)$ is {\sf efficiently self-ordered} if there exists a polynomial-time algorithm that, given any graph $G'=(V',E')$ that is isomorphic to~$G$, finds the unique bijection $\phi:V'\to[n]$ such that $\phi(G')=G$ (i.e., the unique isomorphism of $G'$ and~$G$).
+Indeed, this isomorphism orders the vertices of $G'$ in accordance with the original (or target) graph~$G$.

 Recall that in the case of bounded-degree graphs, we relied on the existence of a polynomial-time isomorphism test (see~\cite{L}) for efficiently self-ordering the robustly self-ordered graphs that we constructed.
 We cannot do so in the dense graph case, since a general polynomial-time isomorphism test is not known (see~\cite{B}).
 Instead, we augment the construction asserted in Theorem~\ref{dense:ithm} so to obtain dense $\Omega(n)$-robustly self-ordered graphs that are efficiently self-ordered. \footnote{Unlike in the bounded degree case (see Section~\ref{local-so:sec}), at the time of writing this paper, we did not know how to construct $\Omega(n)$-robustly self-ordered graphs that support {\em local}\/ self-ordering, but such constructions were presented in subsequent works.
 Specifically, $\Omega(n)$-robustly self-ordered graphs with information-theoretically local self-ordering were presented in our follow-up work~\cite{GW:na-vs-ad}, and a construction that supports (full-fledged) local self-ordering was presented by the first author~\cite{G:rso-lso}.
 We mention that the latter work provides a general study of the relationship between robust self-ordering and local self-ordering (in both regimes).}

-\BT{\em(strengthening Theorem~\ref{dense:ithm}):} There exist an infinite family of dense $\Omega(n)$-robustly self-ordered graphs $\{G_n\}_{n\in\N}$ and a polynomial-time algorithm that, given $n\in\N$ and a pair of vertices $u,v\in[n]$ in the $n$-vertex graph $G_n$, determines whether or not $u$ is adjacent to $v$ in $G_n$.
+\BT[Strengthening Theorem~\ref{dense:ithm}] There exist an infinite family of dense $\Omega(n)$-robustly self-ordered graphs $\{G_n\}_{n\in\N}$ and a polynomial-time algorithm that, given $n\in\N$ and a pair of vertices $u,v\in[n]$ in the $n$-vertex graph $G_n$, determines whether or not $u$ is adjacent to~$v$ in~$G_n$.
 Furthermore, these graphs are efficiently self-ordered, and the degrees of vertices in $G_n$ reside in $[0.06n,0.73n]$. \ET

 \BPF Our starting point is the construction of $m$-vertex graphs that are $\Omega(m)$-robustly self-ordered (see Theorem~\ref{dense:ithm}, which uses Theorem~\ref{nmE2RSO-tri:thm}).
 Recall that the vertices in these graphs have degree that ranges between $0.3\cdot m$ and $0.9\cdot m$ (see Theorem~\ref{nmE2RSO-tri:thm}).